 Article Eleven

-The General Assembly shall be held once a year, at a time and place determined by the General Assembly.
+The General Assembly shall be held once a year, at a time and place determined by the previous General Assembly.

-The General Assembly may convene when one third or more of the members so request.
+The General Assembly may also convene when one third or more of the members so request.

 Members who could not attend may be represented at the General Assembly by other members.
 Each member attending the General Assembly may have a maximum of three proxy.